-Digital communication plays a primary role in shaping and building the language environment in integration and the constant flow of information, electronic communication affects the tone and style of speech and leads to changes at the vocabulary and grammar levels.
+Digital communication plays a primary role in shaping and building the language environment in the modern world.
+Messengers, social networks, and other internet tools have opened up a new communication domain where traditional language rules are developing to meet the demands of convenience, speed, and brevity.
+Due to global integration and the constant flow of information, electronic communication affects the tone and style of speech and leads to changes at the vocabulary and grammar levels.